 However, we also recommend not investing large amounts in a lump sum.

 It is unlikely that your investments will go to zero (if the world falls apart)

 Let’s talk about a scenario where your investments go down 50%.
 You will still hold the same number of units or shares – and if and when the markets go up, your investments will also go up.

 It is very important to remain invested through bad times.
 Unless you need money for urgent needs or if the reason you invested changed.

 NAV is almost irrelevant when you think about a mutual fund.
 It is better to look at the consistency of the past performance of a mutual fund than NAV.
-You can read more about mutual fund NAV here – https://groww.in/blog/things-you-need-to-know-about-mutual-fund-nav/
+You can read more about mutual fund NAV here – 13 Things You Need To Know About Mutual Fund NAV

 To Sum Up,